-Priority will be given to projects that can break ground within one year and will be complete and open to the public within 2 to 3 years, are managed by project sponsors with proven experience in successfully managing similar projects and can demonstrate a clear plan for successful long-term park management and protection, have budget costs that are clear, necessary, reasonable, allowable, allocable, and have matching share that is fully secured.
+Priority will be given to projects that 1) show support from non-public sources by leveraging some or all of the required matching share (e.g. money or donations), 2) can break ground within one year and will be complete and open to the public within 2 to 3 years, 3) are managed by project sponsors and partners with proven experience in successfully managing similar projects with no problems, and 4) can demonstrate a clear capacity, and a plan, for successful long-term park management and protection.

-- Describe the status of planning for the grant project, its readiness to be implemented and support the accuracy of the established deadlines and milestones within the attached timeline. - Describe any issues with the site that would prevent it from being open and available to the public within 2-3 years. - Describe the relevant experience of those managing the various aspects of this project.
-If partners are involved, their role(s) should also be described. - Describe how the park or recreation area will be managed and maintained, physically and financially, to assure permanent use for public outdoor recreation. - Within the Budget Narrative: - $\circ$ $\;$ Break down, describe, and justify the proposed project costs. - Clearly indicate which costs will be covered by LWCF funds versus matching share. - List all agencies, organizations or other entities providing matching share. - State the value and type (cash, donation of equipment etc.) of each matching share contribution. - Document that the 1:1 required matching share contribution is secure or firmly committed at the time of application.
+- Describe contributions of match (cash or in-kind donations) from sources other than the sponsor, particularly any non-public sources. - Describe the status of planning for the grant project, its readiness to be implemented and support the accuracy of the established deadlines and milestones within the attached timeline.

+- Describe any issues with the site that would prevent it from being open and available to the public within 2-3 years. - Describe the relevant experience of those managing the various aspects of this project.
+If partners are involved, their role(s) should also be described. - Describe how the park or recreation area will be managed and maintained, physically and financially, to assure permanent use for public outdoor recreation. - Within the Budget Narrative: - Break down, describe, and justify the proposed project costs. - Clearly indicate which costs will be covered by LWCF funds versus matching share. - List all agencies, organizations or other entities providing matching share. - State the value and type (cash, donation of equipment etc.) of each matching share contribution. - Document that the 1:1 required matching share contribution is secure or firmly committed at the time of application.
 If overmatch is included, state if it has been secured, or when and how it is expended to be secured.
 (A letter from each secured matching-share contributor should be included as a letter of support, clearly stating the commitment of match.)